2024 Bathing Water Profile for Windermere, Rayrigg Meadow

 • 2024-05-01

 • The River Rothay flows into the top of the north basin of Lake Windermere.
 This source could impact upon bathing water quality.
 The River Brathay which drains the Langdale valley joins the River Rothay immediately before the Rothay flows into the lake.
 Smaller streams such as the Trout Beck, Mill Beck and Meadow Beck can impact upon bathing water quality depending on the strength of the wind direction as well as river flow.
+Mill Beck has been observed to have elevated bacterial and nutrient concentrations in both the Big Windermere Survey and Environment Agency's monitoring.

 • Environment Agency samplers make observations of litter present on the beach at every visit, this includes assessments of sewage debris, litter and tar.
 At Windermere, Rayrigg Meadow for the four year (2020-2023) assessment period where data is available, sewage debris was not noted at this site.
 Litter was not assessed as being sufficient to be objectionable, but was observed as being present on 51% of visits.
 Tarry residue was not noted at this site.